zeux/meshoptimizer/README.md

 assert(res == 0);
 ```

 Note that vertex encoding assumes that vertex buffer was optimized for vertex fetch, and that vertices are quantized.
-Feeding unoptimized data into the encoder may produce poor compression ratios.
+Feeding unoptimized data into the encoder may result in poor compression ratios.
 The codec is lossless by itself - the only lossy step is quantization/reordering or filters that you may apply before encoding.
 Additionally, if the vertex data contains padding bytes, they should be zero-initialized to ensure that the encoder does not need to store uninitialized data.

 Decoder is heavily optimized and can directly target write-combined memory; you can expect it to run at 3-6 GB/s on modern desktop CPUs.
 Compression ratio depends on the data; vertex data compression ratio is typically around 2-4x (compared to already quantized and optimally packed data).
 General purpose lossless compressors can further improve the compression ratio at some cost to decoding performance.